Sator Square: Arepo interpretations

-Duncan Fishwick, amongst other academics, believed that AREPO was simply a residual word that was required to complete what is a complex and sophisticated palindrome (which Fishwick believed was embedded with hidden Jewish symbolism, per the "Jewish Symbol" origin theory below), and to expect more from the word was unreasonable from its likely Jewish creators.
+Duncan Fishwick, among other academics, believed that AREPO was simply a residual word that was required to complete what is a complex and sophisticated palindrome (which Fishwick believed was embedded with hidden Jewish symbolism, per the "Jewish Symbol" origin theory below), and to expect more from the word was unreasonable from its likely Jewish creators.

 Further anagrams

-Attempts have been made to discover the square's "hidden meanings" by the anagrammatic method of rearranging the letters of which the square is composed.
+Attempts have been made to discover "hidden meanings" by the anagrammatic method of rearranging the letters of which the square is composed.